ibm-cloud-docs/FileStorage/faqs.md

 {{site.data.keyword.cloud}} does not provide storage performance IOPS and latency metrics.
 Customers are expected to monitor their own {{site.data.keyword.filestorage_short}} devices by using their choice of third-party monitoring tools.

-The following examples are utilities that you could consider to use to check performance statistics.
+The following examples are utilities that you might consider to use to check performance statistics.
 - [`sysstat`](https://github.com/sysstat/sysstat/blob/master/README.md){: external} - System performance tools for the Linux&reg; operating system.
 - [`typeperf`](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/typeperf){: external} - Windows&reg; command that writes performance data to the command window or to a log file.
 - [`esxtop`](https://communities.vmware.com/t5/Storage-Performance/Interpreting-esxtop-Statistics/ta-p/2776936){: external} - A command-line tool that gives administrators real-time information about resource usage in a VMware&reg; vSphere environment.
 It can monitor and collect data for all system resources: CPU, memory, disk, and network.